algotrade-research/FinTrip/README.md

 # Introduction
 This project recommends 3 stocks daily in the Vietnam market by utilizing fundamental signals and technical signals calculated from financial statement and daily price data respectively.
+The stocks are hold in 60 trading days period.
 ## Method
 - We filter out the firms by the recommended financial ratios with its liquidity
 - The financial ratios include: